 For some of us, deer in the yard linger long after the holidays as more than a whimsical decoration.
 Some areas have been experiencing heavy deer browsing, causing severe damage to plants.

-According to the Natural Resources Conservation Service (NRCS), trees affected by deer browsing are more vulnerable to frost damage, weakened branches and disease, and insect infestation.
+According to the Natural Resources Conservation Service (NRCS), trees affected by deer browsing are more vulnerable to frost damage, weakened branches, disease, and insect infestation.

-Though there are some plant species more popular to deer than others, the threat of deer feeding continues to increase for a variety of species.
+Though there are some plant species more preferable to deer than others, the threat of deer feeding continues to increase for a variety of species.

 Fortunately, there are a few techniques you can use to manage deer browsing and reduce damage to your plants.

-Using repellent is a common defense again deer feeding.
-Repellents can remain effective for 3 to 4 months, but keep in mind that both rain and snow can dissolve the repellent, shortening the length of protection.
+Repellents are commonly used to defend against deer feeding.
+Repellents can remain effective for 3 to 4 months under ideal situations, but keep in mind weather conditions can dissolve the repellent, shortening the length of protection.

 If plants were treated with repellent earlier in the winter, reapplication may be necessary, especially if you’re seeing the damage.